23W-INCO/measlesdata-xginevra/README.md

 ---------------------

-# important: - To update the application and upload a new file to the application, please see the route <code> /docs </code>, click on "try it out" and upload the desired file. reload to the standard route <code> "/" </code> and see how your new file is being embedded in the visualisation.
+# important: - To update the application and upload a new file to the application, please see the route <code> /docs </code> - linked in the application itself, click on "try it out" and upload the desired file. reload to the standard route <code> "/" </code> and see how your new file is being embedded in the visualisation.

 Only stopping uvicorn by clicking ctrl+c and restarting it resets the data to the "standard" data.